Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Even people that give themselves enough sleep each night, can miss this step.

-If all you do every day from the moment you wake up to the moment you fall asleep is taking modafinil and study/work — you’re going to burn out very quickly, even with a full 8 hours sleep each night.
+If all you do every day from the moment you wake up to the moment you fall asleep is taking modafinil and study/work — you’re going to burn out very quickly, even with a full 8 hours of sleep each night.

 Your brain needs the chance to rest and recover those important neurotransmitters.
 Taking modafinil every single day can result in tolerance (the drug won’t work as well as it used to).
 Adrenal fatigue and burnout is also a concern when taking stimulants like modafinil day after day.

-For these reason, it’s important to take some days off of the drug, and off studying every week.
+For these reasons, it’s important to take some days off of the drug, and off studying every week.
 Some people take mental rest days every 3 or 4 days others just once per week.

 Everyone is different and will need different levels of recovery.